D'Entrecasteaux-class patrol ship: Operational service

 Between January and March 2024, Champlain conducted a two month patrol in the Scattered Islands of the southern Indian Ocean.
 During the patrol she seized 1,600 kg of methamphetamine from a drug smuggling vessel.

+In July 2026, in an exercise in Pacific waters, Bougainville carried out the first replenishment-at-sea for either vessel with the POM-class patrol boat Teriieroo A Teriierooiterai.